 Classes will devise their own set of rules, expectations and appropriate consequences to ensure they have ownership over it.
+These are displayed and referred to on an ongoing basis.
 Teachers and pupils will reflect on the circumstances around each incident individually and decide on any consequences on an individualised basis.